HackYourFutureBelgium/state-project-js-quiz/backlog.md

 ## Defining Tasks

-How to break the story into coding tasks. (`development-strategy.md`)
+How to break the story into coding tasks. (`development-strategy.md`) Answering these questions is a way to break down complex user stories and to determine what code is needed.

-Answering these questions is a way to break down complex user stories and to determine what code is needed:
+Handlers are the glue of your user stories.
+Understanding your answers to these questions will not only help you decide which tasks to develop, but can be used to plan the details of the user story's handler:

 1. **User Story Objectives**
     1. _What should change in state after this user story is complete?_